ragdonalds/important_tweets_to_shill/README.md

 "WSG is the GOAT of #PlayToEarn!
 #WSGToken #WSG $WSG #WSGARMY #P2E #GameFi #NFT"

-Adding a WSG related gif is always a good idea as well, material for that can be found in the link below: https://imgbox.com/galleries#/amQU34UxeX
+Adding a WSG related gif is always a good idea as well, material for that can be found at the following url: https://imgbox.com/galleries#/amQU34UxeX

-<h1>Important official WSGToken tweets to shill.</h1>
+<h1>Important official WSGToken tweets to shill (2002-06-04)</h1>

 https://twitter.com/WSGToken/status/1532451618674950155